 He kept his head down at Williams in 2021, scoring his first points and podium, all the while keeping his eye on the bigger prize.
 Having proved himself a hard worker and a tenacious talent, that prize arrived in the form of a chance to take on compatriot and seven-time champion Hamilton in identical machinery.

+If the Silver Arrows can produce a truly competitive car for 2023, a title bid surely beckons.
 A huge challenge, but as always, ‘Russell the Rocket’ will be going flat out.